axju/axju.github.io/content/articles/security/003-metasploit.rst

 Mostly I hacked someone WLAN, or stuff like this.

 Now its time to play with Metasploit.
 I don't go into too much detail, I just try it out and present the results.
+If you want you can watch the video or read the text below.

+.. youtube:: 1B1bzxdn7sM
+  :class: text-center
+  :width: 560
+  :height: 315
+  :allowfullscreen: yes

 The Basics